MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Add-Type.md

 You can use the parameters of `Add-Type` to specify an alternate language and compiler, C# is the default, compiler options, assembly dependencies, the class namespace, the names of the type, and the resulting assembly.

+Beginning in PowerShell 7, `Add-Type` does not compile a type if a type with the same name already exists.
+Also, `Add-Type` looks for assemblies in a `ref` folder under the folder that contains `pwsh.dll`.

 ## EXAMPLES